Myeloid/lymphoid neoplasms with eosinophilia and defining gene rearrangement (MLN-TK)

 Good therapeutic response in neoplasms with eosionophilia and PDGFRA and PDGFRB rearrangements

 Regardless of the partner gene, the detection of PDGFRA rearrangements is of great importance from a therapeutic point of view, as they usually show a good response to treatment with tyrosine kinase inhibitors (Cools et al. 2003).
 In particular, patients with FIP1L1::PDGFRA rearrangements achieve deep molecular and long-lasting remission.
 An overview of this is provided in the Onkopedia guideline.
-Initial, mostly retrospective, studies are currently evaluating whether, analogous to a TKI stop in CML, a discontinuation of imatinib treatment is possible (Klion et al. 2007, Gerds et al. 2020, Metzgeroth et al. 2020).
+Initial, mostly retrospective, studies are currently evaluating whether, analogous to a TKI stop in CML, a discontinuation of imatinib treatment is possible (Klion et al. 2007, Gerds et al. 2020, Metzgeroth et al. 2020, Rohmer et al. 2020).

 A good therapeutic response to tyrosine kinase inhibitors and long-term remissions were also observed in patients with PDGFRB rearrangements (Cheah et al. 2014, Di Giacomo et al. 2022).